robertn01/git-novice/_episodes/05-label-and-undo.md

 > {: .solution}
 {: .challenge}

+> ## Activity: Discuss GitHub's preferred tag naming conventions
+>
+> If you follow a tag naming convention like v1.0.0, GitHub can give you some automatic assistance with
+> making connections between tags, pull requests, issues, and resolutions to issues.
+This is a good time
+>  to discuss those conventions with the professional developers among the teaching crew!
+>
+{: .challenge}

 ## Grabbing a specific version from different levels of storage

 Now that we have different ways of labeling things, we need to look at how to get hold of the piece you want in the way you want it.
 Remember that you have basically 4 different spaces in Git (before considering forks and branches as additional spaces):